sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 7. [iHover Effect Widget for Elementor (Pro)](https://unlimited-elements.com/ihover-for-elementor/)

 8. [Border Link Hover Effects Widget for Elementor (Pro)](https://unlimited-elements.com/border-link-hover-effects-widget-for-elementor/)

-9. [Image Scroll Widget for Elementor (Pro)](https://unlimited-elements.com/scrolling-screenshot-widget-for-elementor)  Add a long screenshot that will scroll when you hover over it.

 === Button Widgets for Elementor ===